Check for existing backlinks and find out who links to you or your competition with our Backlink Checker.

 If you want to monitor your backlinks on a regular basis, we recommend that create a project and then set up backlink monitoring within that project.

-- If you don’t want to assigns links to the specific project that you monitor on a regular basis.
+- If you don’t want to assign links to the specific project you monitor on a regular basis.

-- If you downloaded links from Search Console or Ahrefs, which often have obsolete data, and want to find out which of these links are still live.
+- If you downloaded links from Search Console or Ahrefs, which often have outdated data, and want to find out which of those links are still live.

-- Domain: Domain that you enter at the input and for which you want to check existing links.
+- Domain: Domain that you have entered for the analysis to check for existing backlinks.

-- Backlink existence: Number of your links on the URL you enter at the input.
+- Backlink existence: Number of your backlinks on the URL you entered

-- Backlink source code position: Percentage of the approximate location of the link in the code.
-The lower the number, the better the location of the link.
+- Backlink source code position: Percentage of the approximate position of the link in the code.
+The lower the number, the better the position of the link.

-- Estimated position: Estimated position where your link is located.
-It can be, for example, a text, header, or footer.
+- Estimated position: Estimated position of your link.
+It can be a text, a header or a footer.